aannaluo/coursesUBC/README.md

 ### Link to view the full stack project.
 https://youtu.be/QO4Fbw4t08w

-A full stack development project for that queries through historical UBC course data
+Full stack development project that queries course data and produces interactive visualizations

 Code directory private to comply with course policy, can be sent upon request.